-The Mountains to Sea Trail stretches an epic 317 kms from the base of Mt Ruapehu through two of New Zealand's iconic national parks - the Whanganui National Park and the Tongariro National Park - all the way to the coast.
+The Mountains to Sea Trail follows an epic route from the base of Mt Ruapehu through two of New Zealand's iconic national parks - Tongariro and Whanganui - all the way to the coast.
 The beauty of that is that you will decend around 1,600 vertical metres!
-This ride can be accessed as individual day trips or a full 4-6 day cross country experience taking in an outstanding combination of landscapes and natural New Zealand beauty.
+This ride can be accessed as individual day trips or a full cross-country experience, taking in the outstanding landscapes and natural beauty of New Zealand.

-From Horopito the trail follows a rural road network for 44 km to the beginning of the Mangapurua Track, passing tharough Ruatiti Domain where picnic and camping facilities are available.
+From Horopito the trail follows a mix of gravel and sealed rural roads for 44 km to the beginning of the Mangapurua Track, passing tharough Ruatiti Domain where picnic and camping facilities are available.

-National Park Village to Mangapurua Trig - Fishers Track
+National Park Village to Mangapurua Trig (68 km)

 This alternative starting route from National Park offers a more challenging but equally scenic ride down Fishers Track and up the Kaiwhakauka Track to join the main trail at Mangapurua Trig.
-Fishers Track starts at the National Park Railway Station.
-It descends through native bush into the Retaruke Valley and along gravel roads to the War Memorial Monument at the junction of Upper Retaruke and Oio Road.
+Fishers Track starts at the National Park Railway Station and descends through native bush and farmland into the Retaruke Valley, then along gravel roads to the War Memorial Monument at the junction of Upper Retaruke and Oio Road.
 This section of trail is a Grade 2 ride, mostly downhill and offers spectacular views of the mountains.

-The two sections of the Mountains to Sea cycle trail - from National Park Village and Ohakune - meet and become one at the junction of the Kaiwhakauka and Mangapurua Tracks (just before the Mangapurua Trig).
-The Mangapurua & Kaiwhakauka Tracks (33 km & 17.5 km) have been upgraded from tramping tracks to multi-use tracks for walkers, trampers and cyclists.
+The main trail continues off Ruatiti Road along the Mangapurua Track, beginning with a climb up to Mangapurua Trig.
+The two starting sections of the Mountains to Sea Trail - from National Park Village and Ohakune - meet and become one at the junction of the Kaiwhakauka and Mangapurua Tracks.

 From the Bridge to Nowhere, it's only 3 kms to the Mangapurua Landing, the end of 38 km of riding at its best.
-Hop aboard a jet boat ride down the mighty Whanganui River to Pipiriki.
-This journey is 76kms and you'll have to book your jet boat in advance.
+Hop aboard a jet boat which will take you down the mighty Whanganui River to Pipiriki.
+This jet boat journey is 32 km and must be booked in advance.

 The Mountain to Sea Trail travels some of the best parts of the North Island and offers a fantastic array of cycling for beginner to intermediate cyclists.